hazemhagrass/ContactPicker/README.md

 ## Android

-First you should maybe customize the package in `ContactChooserPlugin.java`.
+First you should maybe customize the package in `ContactPickerPlugin.java`.
 The plugin has to be registered in the Cordova `config.xml` in the `<plugins>` section, make sure to get the package right:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>